npm/npm/doc/coding-style.md

 Use a single uppercase letter for function names where the function would normally be anonymous, but needs to call itself recursively.
 It makes it clear that it's a "throwaway" function.

+## null, undefined, false, 0

+Boolean variables and functions should always be either `true` or `false`.
+Don't set it to 0 unless it's supposed to be a number.

+When something is intentionally missing or removed, set it to `null`.

+Don't set things to `undefined`.
+Reserve that value to mean "not yet set to anything."

+Boolean objects are verboten.